vnguyenbfb/vnguyenbfb.github.io/_posts/2017-02-01-Countries and Energy Usage Stats.md

 <br>
 Asia is the most populous continent with the most average and total population per country.
 Because there is only 1 country in Australia and South America continent within the 15 top ranking countries, std shows NaN for these 2 continents.

 ##### * Renewable Energy
-We are Cut % Renewable into 5 bins.
-Group Top15 by the Continent, as well as these new % Renewable bins.
-How many countries are in each of these groups?
+we are going to Cut % Renewable into 5 bins and group Top 15 GDP ranking by Continent, as well as these new % Renewable bins and find out how many countries are in each of these groups?

 ### Summary of Findings